ibm-cloud-docs/power-iaas/getting-started-PER.md

 {:deprecated: .deprecated}
 {:external: target="_blank" .external}

-# Capabilities of the Power Edge Router
+# Getting started with the Power Edge Router
 {: #per}

 A Power Edge Router (PER) is a high-performance router that provides advanced routing capabilities for {{site.data.keyword.powerSysFull}} users.